akorkovelos/agrodem/README.md

 Documentation: To be updated

 Agrodem provides an estimate of water and electricity demand for ground water irrigation.
-Results are solely indicative.
+The following example studies the case of cassava in the Zambezia province in Mozambique.
+Note! input data are not representative and results are only indicative.

 ## Input requirements
-- Pilot_Input_Crop.csv
+- Pilot_Input_Crop_Cassava.csv
 - Pilot_Input_Crop_Calendar.xlsx
 - Pilot_Input_Fuel_Prices.xlsx

 ## Model usage (To be updated)